Code-Institute-Submissions/wrestle-match/README.md

 ![Colour palette](https://github.com/Gazroh87/wrestle-match/blob/master/assets/images/readme/colour-scheme.png)

 - First colour is the dominant/primary element colour throughout the website.
 This colour is a good fit for various reasons.
-  It works well with background images, the gold accent colour, wrestling company logos I might add in future and its a colour that works well with the theme of wrestling.
+  It works well with background images, the gold accent colour, wrestling company logos I might add in the future and its a colour that works well with the theme of wrestling.
 - Second colour is the accent colour throughout the website.
 - Third colour is the main text colour.
 - Fourth & fifth colours are the contrasting neutral colours to use where necessary.